 Soon after getting the company’s CallRail account set up, Bret and James gave our multi-touch CPL report a try, and they liked what they saw.

-“It’s been nice to just look in one place and see based on the campaign and the ad group — the communities campaign and the ad group — and the actual keyword phrase, see which ones are actually driving the raw leads in the form of calls,” Forster said.
+“It’s been nice to just look in one place and see based on the campaign, ad group, and actual keyword phrase which ads are driving the raw leads in the form of calls,” Bret Forster, digital marketing manager at Sagora, said.

 And of course, back in December, we announced some big-time enhancements to our multi-touch CPL report, which now pulls in ad spend data from Facebook and Bing, in addition to Google, while recording both form and text conversions to more holistically pricetag the total spend on a lead.